presnick/ProgramsInformationPeople/_sources/ExtraExercises/session2_3921.rst

       def testOne(self):
          self.assertEqual(x,5,"Testing value of x.")
          self.assertEqual(apple,"television", "Testing value of apple.")
          self.assertNotIn("x = 5", self.getEditorText(), "Testing to make sure there is no hard-coding to reassign the variable x.
-(Don't worry about actual and expected values."))
+(Don't worry about actual and expected values.)")

    myTests().main()